What is a market requirements document (MRD)?

 How big is the opportunity or market size?

-Detail the specific market size and document the assumptions and facts that validate and justify the market opportunity.
+Detail the specific market size and document any assumptions or facts that validate the market opportunity is viable.

 Who are you solving the problem for?

 Describe the customer personas you want to target with your planned solution.

 Share how customers are currently solving problems via competitor analysis.
 This type of research helps you differentiate your offering and establish a competitive advantage.

 What functionality must be included to solve customer needs?

 Write an overview of the functionality required to effectively meet customer needs.
 Avoid detailed design and development specifications at this stage — instead, outline the solution from the customer's perspective by describing what problems they want to solve.

 Connect to your business model.
 Consider how the company will generate income from your new product, how pricing will be structured, and the key metrics you will use to track achievements.

 Once your MRD is complete, you can turn your attention to the next step — defining how your new product or features should be built.
 This is where creating a PRD can be helpful.
 To get started, try using a PRD template to make sure you capture the right details.